blueridgeboost/blueridgeboost.github.io/src/content/camp/ages-8-9/vex-mission-to-mars.md

 +++
-title = "Robotics Camp with Vex GO | Blue Ridge Boost" description = "The Mission to Mars Camp offers a comprehensive program that fosters critical thinking, creative confidence, teamwork, and coding skills in campers." keywords = ["summer camp"] header = "Mission to Mars"
+title = "Mission to Mars Camp with Vex GO | Blue Ridge Boost" description = "The Mission to Mars Camp offers a comprehensive program that fosters critical thinking, creative confidence, teamwork, and coding skills in campers." keywords = ["summer camp"] header = "Mission to Mars"